Nifrec/rolim/README.md

 * `rolim/noteboos/cifar_10.ipynb` was an experimental approach to finding out how to iterate ove random pairs of images of the same class in the CIFAR10 dataset.
     This resulted in the neat version of the code in `rolim/encoder/pairwise_sampler.py`.
 * Unit-tests are collected in `rolim/test`.
     Most functions have at least 1 testcase.
 * `rolim/networks/architectures.py` contains the definitions
     of Neural Network Architectures.
 * `rolim/encoder/` contains functions for training the encoder-network, as well as encoder-specific experiments.
+* `rolim/tools/` contains several files of helper functions.

+## Requirements
+The file `rolim/tools/libraries.py` imports all required libraries and print their versions, so it is a simple tool to verify the installation.
+This project has been tested with libraries:
+* python:       3.10.6
+* torch:        1.12.1+cu102
+* torchvision:  0.13.1+cu102
+* numpy:        1.23.4
+* sklearn:      1.1.3
+* matplotlib:   3.6.1
+* pandas:       1.5.1
+Other versions may also be compatible, but have not been tested.

+## Notes/potential bugs
+* The code may accidentally try to store tensors on a GPU even when specified differently in `settings.py`.